 In fact, much of the technology innovation is being realized in the investor reporting side of the business.
 According to the survey results, private equity managers continue to focus on enhancing the investor experience with better reporting through portals that improve the level of access to information.

-In which areas did you make technology investments in the past three years?
+In which areas did you make investments in investor relations software in the past three years?

 How do you share your portfolio information with clients?